 Exercising your dog in public areas

-Dog owners must exercise their pets in a responsible manner.
+Dog owners must exercise their dogs in a responsible manner.

-- keep your pet under control close to roads and in parks, cemeteries and on promenades
+- keep your dog under control close to roads and in parks, or on a lead in cemeteries and on designated promenades

-- make sure your pet is wearing a name tag that identifies you as its owner
+- make sure your dog is wearing a name tag that identifies you as its owner

 Keep Dogs on Leads signs are displayed in all areas that these rules apply.

 Dog beach bans

 We ask that you follow the annual summer beach restrictions, as designated under Public Space Protection Orders, which run from May 1 to September 30 at the following locations:

 - King Edwards

 Signs are displayed at every location and breaking the law could lead to prosecution.